-Consequently, Jonathan Howe, the SBC EC vice president for communications, who by default as the only vice president on staff and a bylaw that requires a vice president to serve as interim in the absence of an elected president and CEO, has been named interim president.
+Consequently, Jonathan Howe, the SBC EC vice president for communications, who by default as the only vice president on staff and a bylaw that requires a vice president to serve as interim in the absence of of youth, media/ sound, music, children, as well as ministers' wives.
+Breakout sessions for pastors included such topics as leadership and preaching through certain books of the Bible, and were led by professors from Louisiana Christian University, New Orleans Baptist Theological Seminary, Southwestern Baptist Theological Seminary, as well as Waylon Bailey, pastor of First Baptist Church, Covington.